-Kroeger & Sons was also associated with P. J. Gildemeester, and pianos built in partnership with P.J.
-Gildemeester and were labeled as both 'Gildemeester' and 'Gildemeester & Kroeger'.
-Just before the Great Depression era, Kroeger was taken over by industrial giant Kohler & Campbell.
+The Kroeger Piano Company was taken over by the industrial giant Kohler & Campbell just before the Great Depression.
 Kohler & Campbell continued to build the Kroeger name well into the 1950’s era.
-Instruments built by Kroeger and Gildemeester & Kroeger were of exceptional quality and design.
+Instruments built by “Gildemeester & Kroeger” and “The Kroeger Piano Company” were of exceptional quality and design.

-Illustrated Kroeger Piano Sales Catalog, Circa 1906
+Kroeger Piano Company Illustrated Sales Catalog, Circa 1905

 19th Century Article Regarding Gildemeester & Kroeger Piano Company